menu

 Occupations and Workforce

-Mansfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mansfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mansfield is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Mansfield who work in food service (14.09%), sales jobs (13.70%), and office and administrative support (10.76%).

 Of important note, Mansfield is also a city of artists.
 Mansfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mansfield’s character.